 The second step 52.2(2)(b) is to look at similar workplaces to determine if they have identified a risk.
 For example, a convenience store may not have been robbed but branches in other locations or stores in the same area may have been.
 Your head office or association may be of assistance.

 The third step in determining the risk for workplace violence is to consider the location of the work, the type of work, the hours of operation, lighting conditions, security provisions, the number of workers and the workplace layout to determine the potential risks.
 Work done late at night or in high crime areas should be considered high risk.
-If there is money or alcohol involved or a single worker giving off site care to clients the risks may be higher.
+If there is money or alcohol involved, or a single worker giving off site care to clients the risks may be higher.

 Conduct a workplace inspection and consider factors such as lighting, visibility, access control, “entrapment sites”, and access to security to identify risks.
 CFIB can provide you with a PEI Violence Assessment Sample checklist.